-Data / Parameter: $DD{i,y}$ Data unit: km Description: Annual average distance driven by project vehicle i in year y (km/yr) Source of data: Measurement Measurement Measure the annual average distance driven by the project vehicles through: procedures: Option (A): monitoring of all vehicles or Option (B): representative sample survey of vehicles for each vehicle category.
-The sample vehicles are statistically randomly selected using Taro Yamane's table with a 95% confidence level and a 10% error, detailed in Annex 1.
+Data / Parameter: DD i,y

+Data unit: km

+Description: Annual average distance driven by project vehicle i in year y (km/yr)

+Source of data: Measurement

+Measurement Measure the average annual distance driven by recording the distance data from

+procedures: the vehicle's odometer or from the Global Positioning System (GPS) by the project

+vehicles through;

+Option (A): monitoring of all vehicles

+or

+Option (B): representative sample survey of vehicles for each vehicle category.

+The sample vehicles are statistically randomly selected using Taro Yamane's table

+with a 95% confidence level and a 10% error, detailed in Annex 1.

 Monitoring frequency: -

-Data / Parameter: TDL y Data unit: -

-Description: Average technical transmission and distribution losses for providing electricity to source j in year y Source of data: Option 1 Measurement report In the case of information on the amount of electricity released from the producer and the amount of electricity received by the consumer Option 2 uses a Default Value of 0.03 (3%).
-Measurement 1) If using Option 1, the project developer will have to monitor the value every procedures: year throughout the monitoring of greenhouse gas emissions reductions.
-2) If using Option 2, the project developer must use this value throughout the monitoring of greenhouse gas emissions reductions.
+Data / Parameter: TDL y Data unit: - Description: Average technical transmission and distribution losses for providing electricity to source j in year y Source of data: Option 1 Measurement report; In the case of information on the amount of electricity released from the producer and the amount of electricity received by the consumer Option 2 Uses a default value of 0.03 (3%).
+Measurement procedures: If using Option 1, the project developer will have to monitor the value every year throughout the monitoring of greenhouse gas emissions reductions.
+If using Option 2, the project developer must use this value throughout the monitoring of greenhouse gas emissions reductions.
 Monitoring frequency: Defined once in the first year of the credit period.
 QA/QC procedures: If the measurement results differ from previous measurements or other sources that are significantly related make additional measurements.
 Any comment: -

-Data / Parameter: SEC PJ,km,i,y Data unit: kWh/km Description: Specific electricity consumption per km of project vehicle category i in year y Source of data: Measurement Measurement Measure the specific electricity consumption through: procedures: Option (A): monitor electricity consumption of all project vehicles or Option (B): measure the amount of electricity consumed per km travelled for a representative sample of each vehicle category.
+Data / Parameter: SEC PJ,km,i,y

+Data unit: kWh/km

+Description: Specific electricity consumption per km of project vehicle category i in year y

+Source of data: Measurement Measurement Measure the specific electricity consumption through: procedures: Option (A): monitor electricity consumption of all project vehicles or Option (B): measure the amount of electricity consumed per km travelled for a representative sample of each vehicle category.
 The sample vehicles are statistically randomly selected using Taro Yamane's table with a 95% confidence level and a 10% error, detailed in Annex 1.
 Monitoring frequency: -

-Data / Parameter: $N{i,y}$

-Data unit: -

-Description: Number of project vehicle in operation in year y

-Source of data: -

-Measurement Establish the number of the project vehicles in operation through: procedures: Option (A): based on annual sales records or official data on registered project vehicles cross-checked against the results from a representative sample survey vehicles to determine the percentage of vehicles in use or Option (B): based on annual sales records or official data for registered project vehicles, multiplied by the default factor 0.9t, where t is year counter for the number of years since the vehicle was introduced (for example: if n vehicles are sold in year 1, in year 2 the number of vehicles still in operation are assumed to be equal to n0.9, and in year 3, n0.92, etc.) Monitoring frequency: -
+Data / Parameter: N i,y Data unit: - Description: Number of project vehicle in operation in year y Source of data: - Measurement Establish the number of the project vehicles in operation through: procedures: Option (A): based on annual sales records or official data on registered project vehicles cross-checked against the results from a representative sample survey vehicles to determine the percentage of vehicles in use or Option (B): based on annual sales records or official data for registered project vehicles, multiplied by the default factor 0.9t, where t is year counter for the number of years since the vehicle was introduced (for example: if n vehicles are sold in year 1, in year 2 the number of vehicles still in operation are assumed to be equal to n0.9, and in year 3, n0.92, etc.) Monitoring frequency: -

 Data / Parameter: $EC{PJ,i,y}$

 Data unit: kWh

 Description: Electricity consumed by the project vehicles of type i in year y

-Source of data: Electric charging records at the charging station
+Source of data: Electricity charging records at the charging station

 Measurement -

 procedures:

-Monitoring frequency: The electric charging records will be checked by driver records or invoices from
+Monitoring frequency: The electricity charging records will be checked by driver records or invoices from

-electricity filling station
+charging station